(Well, Some of Us Do)

 After we moved to Texas I discovered our church’s library.
 During first through third grades I read one kids’ mystery after another.
 After working my way through the Bobbsey Twins (gag — but they seemed almost logical at the time) and the Hardy Boys, I started in on Nancy Drew.

 At school, every spare minute found me hunched over a book from the shelves in the back of our classroom.
 Fourth grade met at a bigger school, one with its own separate library.
 I merrily checked out book after book to take home, reading to my heart’s content (often, I admit, instead of doing my chores).

 Sometime during the spring of my fourth grade year, a dreadful thought occurred to me: at the rate I was going, one day I would run out of books.
 I decided then that I must write some books, too.
 I figured that if everyone who loves to read would write a few books, then maybe we would not run out after all.
 So I sat down to write a story.
 In my naivete I thought writing was just like reading, where you just start and then see where the story goes.
 I decided on a “ghost story.”
 But after a rousing sentence or two, I realized that I had no clue where I was going or what would happen, and no idea how to make a story.
 It petered out after a couple of paragraphs.

 Since then, I have had dreams of being a chemist, a botanist, an artist and a secretary.
 I went through two or three changes of major in college; and am in a happy marriage during which I enjoyed a “temporary” secretarial career lasting a total of sixteen years, interrupted by a nine-year break while our boys were little.

 Finally, Firstborn was ready to go off to college and Secondborn to start high school.
 I decided to go back to college myself, and finally finish an undergraduate degree.
-So I started in part time, and graduated with a BA in English in May of 2009.
+So I jumped in, part time, and graduated with a BA in English in May of 2009.